jbsparrow/CyberDropDownloader/docs/reference/configuration-options/settings/download_options.md

 |----------------|----------|
 | `bool` | `false` |

-Setting this to `true` (or selecting it) will include the thread ID (random alphanumeric string) of the album in the download folder name.
+Setting this to `true` will include the thread ID (random alphanumeric string) of the forum thread in the download folder name.

 ## `remove_domains_from_folder_names`